Psychology is the scientific study of the mind and how it dictates and influences our behaviour, from communication and memory to thought and emotion.

 - Social influence – conformity, obedience, resistance to social influence and minority influence.

-- Psychological approaches – learning, cognitive, biological, humanistic and the psychodynamic approach
+- Psychological approaches to understanding behaviour – learning, cognitive, biological, humanistic and psychodynamic approaches.

 - Research methods – introduction to research methods, experimental design, reliability, validity and ethics.